-These Regulations apply to the presentation of work by a student for evaluation, whether or not for credit, but do not apply to invigilated written examinations.
+1. These Regulations apply to the presentation of work by a student for evaluation, whether or not for credit, but do not apply to invigilated written examinations.

-DEFINITION OF PLAGIARISM

-- 2. In these Regulations, "plagiarism" means the unacknowledged and unjustified use of the words, ideas or creations of another, including unjustified unacknowledged quotation and unjustified unattributed borrowing; - "Level 1 plagiarism" means plagiarism which does not meet the definition of Level 2 plagiarism. - "Level 2 plagiarism" means plagiarism undertaken with the intention of passing off as original work by the plagiarizer work done by another person or persons. - 3.
-What may otherwise meet the definition of plagiarism may be justified for the purposes of Regulation 2 where the particular unacknowledged use of the words, ideas and creations of another is by the standards of the relevant academic discipline a function of part or all of the object of the work for evaluation whether or not for credit, for example: - (f) The unacknowledged use is required for conformity with presentation standards; - (g) The task set or undertaken is one of translation of the work of another into a different language or format; - (h) The task set or undertaken requires producing a result by teamwork for joint credit regardless of the level of individual contribution; - (i) The task set or under taken requires extensive adaptation of models within a time period of such brevity as to exclude extensive attribution; - (j) The task set or undertaken requires the use of an artificial language, such as is the case with computer programming, where the use of unoriginal verbal formulae is essential. - 4.
-It is not a justification under Regulations 2 and 3 for the unacknowledged use of the words, ideas and creations of another that the user enjoys the right of use of those words, ideas and creations as a matter of intellectual property.
+2. In these Regulations, "plagiarism" means the unacknowledged and unjustified use of the words, ideas or creations of another, including unjustified unacknowledged quotation and unjustified unattributed borrowing;

+3. What may otherwise meet the definition of plagiarism may be justified for the purposes of Regulation 2 where the particular unacknowledged use of the words, ideas and creations of another is by the standards of the relevant academic discipline a function of part or all of the object of the work for

-OTHER DEFINITIONS
+(a) The task set or undertaken is one of translation of the work of another into

+(b) The task set or undertaken requires producing a result by teamwork for joint credit regardless of the level of individual contribution;

+(c) The task set or under taken requires extensive adaptation of models within a time period of such brevity as to exclude extensive attribution;

+(d) The task set or undertaken requires the use of an artificial language, such as is the case with computer programming, where the use of unoriginal

+4. It is not a justification under Regulations 2 and 3 for the unacknowledged use of the words, ideas and creations of another that the user enjoys the right of use of those words, ideas and creations as a matter of intellectual property.

+Other Definitions

-- In these Regulations, "Chairman" means the Chairman of the relevant Campus Committee on Examinations; - "Examination Regulations" means the Examination and other forms of Assessment Regulations for First Degrees Associate Degrees Diplomas and Certificates of the University;
+5. In these Regulations, "Chairman" means the Chairman of the relevant Campus Committee on Examinations:

+"Examination Regulations" means the Examination and other forms of Assessment Regulations for First Degrees Associate Degrees Diplomas and Certificates of the University;